kennethli319/kennethli319.github.io/index.md

 # Experience

+#### Machine Learning Engineer / Consultant @ kea (Apr 2024 - Present)

+- Improving speech recognition models for restaurant ordering

 #### Founder @ [InnerSpeech](https://www.innerspeech.ai/) (Sep 2023 - present)

+- Supported by Nvidia Inception, AWS Activate, HKSTP Ideation, HK Tech 300, Microsoft Founder Hub, Communitech Founder Program, Google for Startups, OVHcloud Startup Program
-- Explored the synergy of ASR, NLP, and Neuroscience to effectively translate brain waves (invasive and non-invasive) into textual representations.
+- Explored the synergy of ASR, NLP, and Neuroscience to effectively translate biosignal (invasive and non-invasive) into textual representations.
-- Built biosignal foundation models with EEG-Conformer, GPT, Wav2Vec2 and VQ-VAE.
+- Built biosignal foundation models with EEG-Conformer, GPT, Wav2Vec2 and VQ-VAE on multi-node multi-GPU cluster (H100, A100, V100S)
- → Inspired by architecture used in audio-speech foundation models like AudioLM, w2v-BERT, Tortoise-TTS → Established multi-node multi-GPU training with DeepSpeed
-- Replicated 'A high-performance speech neuroprosthesis', and participated in the [Brain-to-Text Benchmark 2024 contest](https://eval.ai/web/challenges/challenge-page/2099/leaderboard/4944) (WER 11.06, 2nd place).
+- Replicated 'A high-performance speech neuroprosthesis', and participated in the[Brain-to-Text Benchmark 2024 contest](https://eval.ai/web/challenges/challenge-page/2099/leaderboard/4944) (10% WER on leaderboard and 9% WER pending)
 - Conducted explorations with multimodal (image, audio, and text) foundational models for contextual information augmentation with Parameter-Efficient Fine-Tuning (e.g. LoRA)
-- Recognized by Nvidia Inception, AWS Activate, HKSTP Ideation, HK Tech 300, Microsoft Founder Hub, Communitech Founder Program
-- After the discontinuation, our major works will be released as open-source projects, contributing to the wider community and technological advancement
+- Our major work will be released as open-source projects, contributing to the wider community and technological advancement

 #### Speech Recognition Engineer @ Dialpad (Feb 2020 - Aug 2023)